 McDonough School of Business History

-Georgetown University’s McDonough School of Business began in 1936 as an undergraduate program within the School of Foreign Service and today is a global leader in business education, business ethics, and social responsibility.
+Georgetown University’s McDonough School of Business began in 1936 as an undergraduate program within the School of Foreign Service and today is a global leader at the intersection of business and policy and for its values-based approach to business.

 In September 1936, the Division of Business and Public Administration launched “to meet demands of government and industry…to facilitate a thorough and practical comprehension of business and government.”
 At that moment in history, the nation’s capital was becoming recognized as a business center as well as a political city.
 The new division offered a Bachelor of Science in Business Administration degree with majors in business management, banking, accounting, and public administration.